datopian/playbook/guide/README.md

 Please add an out of office and include an alternative contact.

+For german employees:
+* Remember you need to obtain the sick leave note (Arbeitsunfähigkeitsbescheinigung)
+* Please send the document to office@datopian.com within 3 working days

 ### Travel Arrangements:

 All business-related travel arrangements must be approved by a member of the Leadership team.